 - Enter the library without shoes or clothing covering both your upper and lower torso.

 - Remove shoes or clothing while inside the library.

 - Solicit, distribute leaflets or post notices without permission from CPL management.

 - Bring in animals other than service animals.

 - Park vehicles on library premises for purposes other than library use.

-- Use bicycles, rollerblades, skateboards or similar items inappropriately on library property.
+- Use bicycles, skates, skateboards or similar items inappropriately on library property.

 - Bathe, shave or wash clothes.

-- Block aisles, shelves or any thoroughfare with personal items, or leave items unattended at any time.
+- Block aisles, shelves, entrances or leave items unattended at any time.

 - Use another person’s library card number without that person’s permission.

-- Bringing weapons of any kind into the library.
+- Bring weapons of any kind into the library.

-- Removing library materials from the building without checking them out.
+- Remove library materials from the building without checking them out.

-We ask patrons to follow all Chicago Public Library policies and guidelines, or abide by any reasonable request from staff or security to refrain from disorderly or disruptive behavior.
+We ask patrons to follow all Chicago Public Library policies and guidelines or abide by any reasonable request from staff or security to refrain from disorderly or disruptive behavior.
 Violations of policies or guidelines may result in removal from the facility and/or suspension of library privileges.
-Illegal activity may result in expulsion from all library facilities, suspension of library privileges, and whereby federal, state or local laws apply, may result in arrest.
+Any suspension of privileges applies to all Chicago Public Library facilities.
+Illegal activity may result in arrest.

 To appeal a suspension, a request must be made in writing to the Appeal Officer, Chicago Public Library, 400 S. State St., Chicago, IL 60605 or Appeals@chipublib.org.